 Introducing our leading edge offering portfolio

 We offer leading edge services to achieve what would not be possible using the routine management approaches.
-This is the main reason ECSI Consulting has been named among the top 15 global consultancies in the innovation market space (one of only two with a European headquarters) by Kennedy Research (today owned by ALM), the leading consulting industry analyst”.
+This is the main reason ECSI has been named among the Top 5 global Strategy and Innovation consulting firms by ALM (former Kennedy Research, part of the Bloomberg Group), the leading consulting industry analyst”.
 In 2017, for the second time, we are in the elite of the consulting industry.

 How we work with clients

-As described in the 15-word strategy statement, ECSI Consulting’s approach is based on the concrete application of the latest management ideas to solve client issues.
+As described in the 15-word strategy statement, ECSI’s approach is based on the concrete application of the latest management ideas to solve client issues.
 Projects can take different shapes based on client goals and context, but there are three high-level standard formats that we often use with our clients.

 Future State Design